DamianWimberly/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 This tutorial guides you through the process of creating and configuring Virtual Machines (VMs) in Azure, observing network traffic, and implementing firewall rules to control traffic between VMs.
-The lab includes using Wireshark to capture and filter traffic such as ICMP, SSH, DHCP, DNS, and RDP, as well as configuring Azure Network Security Groups (NSGs) to manage traffic.
+The project includes using Wireshark to capture and filter traffic such as ICMP, SSH, DHCP, DNS, and RDP, as well as configuring Azure Network Security Groups (NSGs) to manage traffic.

 <h2>Environments and Technologies Used</h2>